Resources

 Samuel Chung, PhD

-Samuel is a research scientist supporting the Millenium Cohort Study of Adolescent Resilience (SOAR) and the Millenium Cohort Family Study at the Naval Health Research Center.
+Dr. Samuel Chung is a research scientist supporting the Millenium Cohort Study of Adolescent Resilience (SOAR) and the Millenium Cohort Family Study at the Naval Health Research Center.
 Dr. Chung completed his doctoral degree in social and personality psychology at Washington University in St. Louis, where his research focused on the interplay between personal traits and behaviors within close friendships and romantic relationships.
 Other recent work also includes topics related to traumatic brain injury, blast exposure, and psychological health.

 Alex Esquivel, MPH